May 01, 2024

 Ghost Rider 2099 connects with the greater Marvel 2099 universe for the first time, and his "team-up" with Spider-Man does not go so well.

 Up to this point, Ghost Rider has sort of been in its own little bubble, far removed from the other 2099 titles (which, at the time, included Spider-Man, Doom, Ravage, Punisher, and X-Men).
 This is mainly due to the book's location, giving the character its own unique setting instead of sharing New York City with several other heroes.
 This issue, however, necessitates a visit to the aforementioned NYC and an inevitable encounter with Spider-Man.
-In most typical cases, when two heroes meet for the first time they have a big misunderstanding which results in a fight and later mutual cooperation against a larger threat.
+In most typical cases, when two heroes meet for the first time, they have a big misunderstanding which results in a fight and later mutual cooperation against a larger threat.
 Our Zero, though, won't stand for those shitty conventions and instead rolls into town like a bulldozer with no intentions of teaming up with anyone.
 It's that anti-social, anarchist personality that Kaminski has built up in Zero so well in the previous six issues that makes his unwillingness to let anything stand in his way so believable even when faced with someone simply trying to have a conversation with him.
 Spider-Man can't really do anything but play defense as he attempts to explain that, no, he's not an Alchemax "super-ninja", but Zero doesn't care what he has to say.
 He's just an obstacle that he has to plow through, because in Zero's experience no one is altruistic enough to be a "super-hero".

 Another highlight of the issue comes from Zero's reaction to the conventions of 2099 New York that had been established in the other titles.
 We get his opinions on the Public Eye and their forced politeness while being fascist, the security at Alchemax, and even Thorites, who have embraced Thor as their religious messiah.
-Zero rolls his eyes and mutters "Shockin' Thorities, unbelievable", and that gave me a nice, winning smirk.
+Zero rolls his eyes and mutters "Shockin' Thorites, unbelievable", and that gave me a nice, winning smirk.
 Ultimately, though, this issue is a waste of time, detailing a fetch quest that doesn't resolve anything in the end.
 Yes, Ghost Rider gets the chemical he needs for Kylie, but it doesn't work so he has to move on to the next solution just in time for the cliffhanger.
 It's a highly entertaining waste of time, but in terms of plot nothing really moves forward.

-Kyle Hotz continues as the book's new regular artist, and while last issue he proved he provide an appropriate mood of darkness and techno-futurism, this one shows he also has the chops for action.
+Kyle Hotz continues as the book's new regular artist, and while last issue he proved he provide an appropriate mood of darkness and techno-futurism, this shows he also has the chops for action.
 His figures tend to have kind of a blobby, round look to them, with exaggerated musculature and elongated limbs, and I would wonder how well his work would translate to a more mainstream superhero title.
 Here, though, it adds to the book's strangeness, allowing even a character like Spider-Man to fit in rather well.
 His Ghost Rider impresses, too, emphasizing a lot on the wires and components on his body to really make him stand out.

-This arc doesn't grab you by the throat like the first 5 issues, but it's still an absolutely rock solid read.
+This arc doesn't grab you by the throat like the first 5 issues, but it's still an absolutely rock-solid read.
 The first year of this series continues to fire on all cylinders, with this one stepping back into the action that the last issue lacked.

 No comments: